zeniuseducation/questdb/README.md

 ## Notes

-QuestDB automatically index data according to its key-value pair.
-It supposes to make querying process faster.
-The indexing process happens incrementally each time there's update to the database.
-Since we assume this db used for small sets of data, then we assume performance-wise it's an acceptable behaviour.
+QuestDB automatically indexes data according to its key-value pair.
+It supposes
+to make querying process faster.
+The indexing process happens incrementally
+each time there's update to the database.
+Since we assume this db used for
+small sets of data, then we assume performance-wise it's an acceptable behaviour.

 ## Contributor(s)